Better to leave the car outside the center and travel on foot.

 I am not licensed either in history, nor in art history, so I am not going to allow myself to speak of the museum inside and outside.
 Now I dare to tell you where you should spend more time for contemplation: the portada de Santa Maria (main door), the 88-meter pinnacles, the golden staircase, the 8-pointed dome, the chapel, the Papamoscas (mythical figure that marks the hours) and the rosette of colors.

-After living this history lesson, I took the car to go to sleep to hotel "Bienestar Ceres" in Lerma happy and satisfied.
+After living this history lesson, I took the car to go to sleep to hotel "Bienestar Ceres" in Lerma.

 The visit can be as long as one wishes.